nla/httrack2warc/README.md

 When headers are available httrack2warc produces WARC records of type request and response.
 When headers are unavailable only WARC resource records are produced.

+The `Transfer-Encoding` header is always stripped as the encoded bytes of the message are not recorded by HTTrack.

 ### IP addresses and DNS records

 HTTrack does not record DNS records or the IP addresses of hostnames therefore httrack2warc cannot produce